Dipping tobacco: Effects during pregnancy

-Additives

-The amount of nicotine absorbed can be controlled by different cutting of the tobacco, increasing the nicotine concentration and raising the pH of the tobacco by adding various salts.
-An alkaline pH causes more nicotine to be absorbed, especially the free, unprotonated form, but is irritating to the mucosa.
-Nicotine itself can also irritate the mucosa.
+Dipping tobacco can cause adverse reproductive effects including stillbirth, premature birth, and low birth weight.
+Nicotine in dipping tobacco products that are used during pregnancy can affect how a baby's brain develops before birth.

 List of brands

 The following is a partial list of brands of dipping tobacco.
 Other tobacco products, such as chewing tobacco and snus, are excluded.